 How much does a digital project manager make?

-With all these responsibilities, you may be wondering: how much do project managers make, in general?
+With all these responsibilities, you may be wondering: How much do project managers make, in general?
 Or how much does an IT project manager make (go ahead and check out our guide on how to become an IT project manager, too)?
 A digital project manager salary can range anywhere from $59,000 to $134,000 per year.
-The average is about $90,000 per year.
+The average is about $75,000 per year.
 Salary usually varies depending on the role of the digital project manager, location, and experience.

 Is there a digital project management methodology?

-Each project manager employs a different digital project management process, based on the organization, the team, and the project.
+Each project manager employs a different digital project management process, based on the organization, team, and project.
 No two projects will be the same, and they will likely require unique processes or methodologies.

 Agile is a much more evolved methodology, built on the backbone of flexibility and collaboration.
 While Waterfall has a strict plan to follow, Agile approaches give teams the ability to respond to change quickly and efficiently.
 This also allows the client or stakeholder to come in at different stages and make sure their expectations are being met before moving forward.